-Home / How super works / Contributing to super / The small business CGT retirement exemption explained
+Home / Super booster / Super contributions / Small business retirement exemption explained

 If you are a small business owner looking to use the capital built up in your business to help fund your retirement, you’re in luck.
 There are two capital gains tax (CGT) exemptions with the potential to boost your super when you sell your business assets.

-Then there’s the small business retirement exemption that can be applied if you are not eligible for the 15-year exemption.
+This article covers the small business retirement exemption (Subdivision 152-B of the Tax Act) that can be applied if you are not eligible for the 15-year exemption.

-For this exemption the business owner can disregard up to $500,000 of capital gains when they dispose of an active asset.
+For this exemption the business owner can disregard a lifetime limit of up to $500,000 of capital gains when they dispose of an active asset.
 There is no age limit on when you can take advantage of this exemption, but if you are under 55 you must contribute the amount into a super fund and you can only make contributions to super up to age 75.

 Business owners can choose to disregard all or part of a capital gain under this exemption.